nameko/nameko-examples-grpc/README.md

 Our example will demonstrate cross platform integration between NodeJS service exposing GraphQL API which will consume data from Nameko Services exposing gRPC APIs.

-High level architecure overview of our examples:
+High level architecture overview of our examples:

 ![Nameko gRPC examples](./images/architecture.png)

 We've got:
 - **Gateway** - NodeJS Service with GraphQL API.
-- **Orders** - Python Nameko Service with gRPC API and PostgreSQL as it's data store.
+- **Orders** - Python Nameko Service with gRPC API and PostgreSQL as its data store.
 This service will also publish `order_created` event.
-- **Products** - Python Nameko Service with gRPC API and Redis as it's data store.
+- **Products** - Python Nameko Service with gRPC API and Redis as its data store.
 This service will also consume `order_created` event.

 ## GraphQL Schema
 ![Nameko gRPC examples](./images/graphql-schema.png)